NANDAN-design/Data-Cleaning-and-Preprocessing/README.md

 # Data-Cleaning-and-Preprocessing
-split text by delimiters
+Split text by delimiters.
-identified null cell in the income column by conditioning formatting and highlighted it red made a standardized heading with lowercase and no space arranged the columns in orders removed duplicate rows changed date into dd-mm-yyyy format
+Identified null cell in the income column by conditioning formatting and highlighted it red.
+Made a standardized heading with lowercase and no space.
+Arranged the columns in orders.
+Removed duplicate rows.
+Changed date into dd-mm-yyyy format.